FIU-SCIS-Senior-Projects/BOLO5/Code/scripts/Readme.md

 These scripts are here to facilitate the initialization of the database.
-To initialize the database automatically make user you are in the scripts folder and run the command "gulp initdb".
+To initialize the database automatically make sure you are in the scripts folder and run the command "gulp initdb".
 This will create your db with sample Agencies and Users.